 In the attic, where

 the best place to install radiant barrier?

 One problematic technique is to put radiant barrier directly on the underside of the roof sheeting.
 What happens in any attic that is not extremely well ventilated is that the surface of the radiant barrier gets very hot and the heat is conducted and convected into the air of the attic causing the attic and its insulation to get quite hot.
 Then once the sun goes down and the heat wants to radiate out of the insulation, it is reflected back by the radiant barrier trapping this unwanted heat for hours.
 To see the results of this type of application, click here.

 Further, any application of radiant barrier up at the roof deck has little or no savings or impact on comfort during winter months.
-One other consideration is the overheating of shingles and tile underlayment.
-Replacing dried out tile underlayment is a very expensive proposition.
+One other consideration is the overheating of shingles.
 Shingle manufacturers are now limiting or voiding warranties where RBS is installed under the roof decking.

 Stapling up sheets of radiant barrier is very difficult to install in existing attics and as can be seen in this test, an incorrect application.
 It is also difficult to get a good installation because of the difficult working conditions of extreme heat in the summer, low headroom, numerous roof framing or truss webs in the way, and low light conditions.
 Our TCM product comes in small, easy to use rolls and simply rolls out over your existing insulation.
 Click here to see a short video of how it's done.

 of radiant barrier?